 It is estimated that 40% of the value of the endowments of academic, medical and cultural institutions in the US are made by Lifetime Legacies.
 They form an essential plank of American planned-giving endowment campaigns.
 The attraction from an endowment perspective is that the gift is irrevocable and yet donors can benefit from the income or asset for the rest of their lives; this addresses concerns over personal financial security.
 It also allows donors to be thanked and recognised during their life.
-As with tax relief for gifts of objects this mechanism encourages donors to engage with the museum over the long-term, helping to build a philanthropic culture.
-56
+As with tax relief for gifts of objects this mechanism will apply our understanding of the law as set out in this Note."